emuvi/fitx-app/README.md

-# FitoApp
+# FitxApp

-FitoApp is a Qinpel user application that interacts with the Fito program that is a toolbox with a series of file system utilities.
+FitxApp is a Qinpel user application interacting with the Fitx program that features a toolbox with a series of file system functionalities.